 The top 4 items in the email are taken automatically from other parts of Options (including part B above).

-The default email message (shown here) can be changed at Customize Menu message (shown here) can be ch
+The default email message (shown here) can be changed at Customize Menu in Email Setup Customize email text.

 Once the details have been set up (in B above) this should save your admin time.